 First thing’s first.
 Get your board in the water.
-If you need to carry it down to the water, use the carry handle and typically the board balances itself out pretty well.
+If you need to carry it down to the water, use the carry handle and the board should balance itself out pretty well.
 Just be careful that the back end doesn’t sag and hit the ground.

 When the board is in the water, you will need to get it far enough out so that your fin is not hitting the sand or rocks.
 If you are in the sand it will be extremely difficult to move and if you get caught up in rocks it can damage the fin and stop you in your tracks.

 Having cleared the fin you are ready to get on.
 Most people find it helpful to start out kneeling.
 So just climb on one knee at a time with that carry handle between your knees and your knees about shoulder-width apart.

 Start paddling.
 When you are sitting down you will need to choke down on your paddle so you don’t stress your shoulders.
 Switching sides that you paddle on every few strokes will help you go straight.
 When you switch sides, you also switch your hands so your top hand will become your bottom hand and vice versa.
 It is good to get used to paddling on both sides.
 You will likely feel wobbly at first but that’s ok.
 You will not tip the board over so use this time to get a feel for how shifting your weight will shift the board.
 Moving will make you more stable-so paddle.